sidharth3/sign-language-recognition/README.md

 # 50.039 Deep Learning Sign Language Recognition

 As part of our Big Project of 50.039 Deep Learning, our team decided to tackle isolated sign language recognition from signer-independent videos involving a large number of sign categories.
+Below is a brief overview of the project:

 ### Dataset

 We used the WLASL Dataset, which is the largest video dataset for Word-Level American Sign Language (ASL) recognition, which features 2,000 common different words in ASL.
+You can download the dataset at this link: https://drive.google.com/drive/folders/1ekKwXXHfoxTkyysuWKwvNRQc1Le73og9?usp=sharing

 ### Architecture

-As for our model architecture, we implemented a Graph Convolutional Network (GCN) with multiple stacks of GCN and BatchNorm layers.
-Our GCN is made of a fully-connected linear layer with ReLu as its activation function.
+The model architecture used is a Graph Convolutional Network (GCN) with multiple stacks of GCN and BatchNorm layers.
+The final layer is a linear fully-classified layer for classification purposes.

 ### Inputs and Outputs